fmtlib/fmt/README.rst

 * `HarpyWar/pvpgn <https://github.com/HarpyWar/pvpgn>`__:
   Player vs Player Gaming Network with tweaks

-If you are aware of other projects using ``format``, please let me know by `email <mailto:victor.zverovich@gmail.com>`__ or by submitting an `issue <https://github.com/cppformat/cppformat/issues>`__.
+If you are aware of other projects using this library, please let me know by `email <mailto:victor.zverovich@gmail.com>`__ or by submitting an `issue <https://github.com/cppformat/cppformat/issues>`__.